nktkr/C---Programs-Collection-for-Beginners/readme.md

 43. Square root and Cube root of a given Number
 44. Program to find GCD and LCM
 45. Check whether the number is Armstrong or not
+46. Count Number of Digits in a given Number
+47. Determine Perfect Square Program